 Nepal Everest Panorama Trek

-Judith and David Madeley travelled to Nepal with Audley in October and November 2011.
+Judith and David Madeley traveled to Nepal with Audley in October and November 2011.
 Here they talk about their experience of trekking the nine day Everest Panorama Trek.

 “Slowly, Slowly” exhorted the guide as we trudged up the path to Tengboche, the closest point to Everest on our trek.
 There was no real need for him to say that, as this slightly overweight 50-year-old from the flat lands of East Anglia was not going to go any faster than slowly!